rust-lang/rust/src/doc/rustc-dev-guide/src/incremental-compilation.md

 ### The try-mark-green algorithm

-The core of the incremental compilation is an algorithm called "try-mark-green".
-It has the job of determining the color of a given query Q (which must not yet have been executed).
-In cases where Q has red inputs, determining Q's color may involve re-executing Q so that we can compare its output; but if all of Q's inputs are green, then we can determine that Q must be green without re-executing it or inspect its value what-so-ever.
-In the compiler, this allows us to avoid deserializing the result from disk when we don't need it, and -- in fact -- enables us to sometimes skip *serializing* the result as well (see the refinements section below).
+At the core of incremental compilation is an algorithm called "try-mark-green".
+It has the job of determining the color of a given query Q (which must not have yet been executed).
+In cases where Q has red inputs, determining Q's color may involve re-executing Q so that we can compare its output, but if all of Q's inputs are green, then we can conclude that Q must be green without re-executing it or inspecting its value, regardless.
+In the compiler, this allows us to avoid deserializing the result from disk when we don't need it, and in fact enables us to sometimes skip *serializing* the result as well (see the refinements section below).

 Try-mark-green works as follows:

-- First check if there is the query Q was executed during the previous compilation.
+- First check if the query Q was executed during the previous compilation.
   - If not, we can just re-execute the query as normal, and assign it the color of red.
-- If yes, then load the 'dependent queries' that Q
+- If yes, then load the 'dependent queries' of Q.
 - If there is a saved result, then we load the `reads(Q)` vector from the query DAG.
 The "reads" is the set of queries that Q executed during its execution.